fnss/fnss/cpp/README.md

 Should you need any further information, please contact us and we'll be happy to help you.

 ## Requirements
-There is no specific requirement for building and using the library.
-The only requried library not included in the C++ standard library is [RapidXML](http://rapidxml.sourceforge.net/) which is already included in the `lib` directory and ready to use.
+The only required library not included in the C++ standard library is [RapidXML](http://rapidxml.sourceforge.net/) which is already included in the `lib` directory and ready to use.
 To build the documentation you need the [Doxygen](www.doxygen.org/) documentation generator.

 ## License
 The FNSS C++ library is released under the terms of the [BSD License](http://en.wikipedia.org/wiki/BSD_licenses).
 See LICENSE.txt.